AsgharKazmi2005/Trivia/README.md

-Who want to be a Millionaire by Asghar Kazmi and Denis Musovski
+Who Wants to be a Millionaire by Asghar Kazmi and Denis Musovski

 The application is built using a Maven Java backend that also serves as an API for the frontend.
 Data is exchanged between the Java backend and React frontend through http.